aalfiann/swm/readme.md

 <link rel="manifest" href="/manifest.json">
 <link rel="apple-touch-icon" href="/pwa/icon-180x180.png">
 ```

-5. For PWA project, you might required to create a file named `assetlinks.json`
+5. For PWA project, you're required to create a file named `assetlinks.json`
 and place it at `.well-known/assetlinks.json` in your website's root directory.
+Please see [Digital Asset Links](https://developers.google.com/digital-asset-links/v1/getting-started) for more information.

 6. Done.